MyFactomWallet/ledger-toolchain/README.md

 ## Instructions for Side Loading the Factom Nano S App

-### Before you start *PLEASE* ensure you have your Ledger Nano S mnumonic backed up in case you need to reset your device!!!
+### Before you start *PLEASE* ensure you have your Ledger Nano S mnemonic backed up in case you need to reset your device!!!

 The instructions contained here will side-load your new Factom ledger app onto your Nano S device.
 Please note, the firmware loaded here only supports the Ledger firmware 1.6.
 Please update the firmware on your device before proceeding.